A 3 week New Zealand road trip itinerary from Auckland to Christchurch

 I suggest going all the way to Te Anau to give yourself a little more time in Fiordland.

-You could stop in Queenstown and visit Milford Sound as a day trip, but it makes for a very long day and you are herded through each stop along the road to Milford Sound.
+You could stop in Queenstown and visit Milford Sound as a day trip, but it makes for a very long day (four hours each way, not including stops) and you are herded through each stop along the road to Milford Sound.

 Visiting Milford Sound usually involves a boat trip on the inky dark water, to see waterfalls crashing down cliffs and wildlife such as seals and penguins.